ONSdigital/sdg-indicators/_pages/faq.md

 We published [our response to the consultation on measuring and reporting SDGs in the UK](https://consultations.ons.gov.uk/sustainable-development-goals/ons-approach-to-measuring-reporting-sdgs-in-the-uk/) where we asked for your ideas on prioritising data development.
 Your feedback informed our [data development plans](https://www.ons.gov.uk/economy/environmentalaccounts/articles/ukdatagapsinclusivedataactionplantowardstheglobalsustainabledevelopmentgoalindicators/2018-03-19).

-## Can other countries copy this website?
-Yes.
-[See the Open SDG Quick Start guide](https://open-sdg.readthedocs.io/en/latest/quick-start/) for technical instructions on the quickest way to get a copy of the Open SDG platform up and running.

-## Who uses this website?
-An initial phase of user research has been carried out on the UK SDG data website.
-This research showed that the four main user types are:

-* concerned citizen
-* connected influencer
-* fact gatherer
-* involved analyst

-For more information about the user personas, see <a href="{{ site.baseurl }}{% link _pages/userpersonas.md %}">our page which outlines the different user types and their needs</a>.

 ## What does the reporting status mean?
 We have used two different types of reporting status for an indicator, which are also colour coded:

-* Reported online (green) – as a minimum the headline national data for this indicator is available on this website but the data might not be fully disaggregated yet.
+* Reported online (black) – as a minimum the headline national data for this indicator is available on this website but the data might not be fully disaggregated yet.
 We are continuing to source additional disaggregations.
-* Exploring data sources (red) – we are still looking for a suitable data source for this indicator.
+* Exploring data sources (white) – we are still looking for a suitable data source for this indicator.

 Where there is additional information about the status of indicator data collection and reporting, this will be displayed at the top of the indicator page.